 It’s a common situation.
-An organisation is very disappointed with what they perceive to be unsatisfactory service delivery from a strategic provider and they want out of the contract.
+An organisation is very disappointed with what they perceive to be a failing provider relationship, unsatisfactory service delivery from a strategic provider, and they want out of the contract.
 They appreciate that exiting a service provider, complex IT or strategic commissioning contract can open up a proverbial hornet’s nest, so they bring in an expert to assist in facilitating a relatively smooth process.

 Not too long ago we worked with a City Council that had outsourced 64 of its major services to a primary supplier.
 One of those services was ICT; a crucial service spanning all 63 other outsourced services.
 This included managed help desk and fault resolution for the entire Council encompassing infrastructure, network connectivity, all of the servers and printers, maintaining and upgrading mission critical applications, internet, email, and so on.

 Tactically the provider would be responsible for business continuity, disaster recovery, refreshing the technological estate (servers and PCs), selecting and implementing new fit-for-purpose systems and upgrades, and resolving all user base issues and first line support into third party providers.

 Strategically the provider was tasked with the expert role along with providing plans for how the service would continue to improve over the life of the contract by increasing efficiency, whilst reducing costs (a downward glide path).

 Fast forward to our introduction to this project.
 The service was performing very poorly:

 - The annual cost per user was £2,000.